PureseqTM/PureseqTM_Dataset/TMP_and_nonTMP_result/README.md

 ```

-Note that for TP_dataset, we additionally provide the ground-truth label from PDBTM:
+Note that for TMP_dataset, we additionally provide the ground-truth label from PDBTM:
 ```
-   440_TP_pdbtm       -> the 9-state PDBTM topology label
+   440_TMP_pdbtm       -> the 9-state PDBTM topology label
 ```

 To transfer from 9-state PDBTM label to 2-state TM topology label, run the below command: